 An actor and producer from Bollywood's most famous film dynasty, known for launching the high-octane 'Dhoom' franchise.

-Uday Chopra entered the film industry with the weight of a legendary name—his father is the revered director Yash Chopra—and a spotlight that never dimmed.
-His acting debut was in his father's lavish 2000 romance 'Mohabbatein,' but his most significant contribution came from behind the scenes.
-As a producer at Yash Raj Films, he was instrumental in greenlighting and developing 'Dhoom' in 2004, a stylish, bike-racing heist film that defied Bollywood conventions and spawned India's first major action franchise.
-While his on-screen roles, often as the comic sidekick in the 'Dhoom' series, were received with mixed criticism, his savvy as a producer helped shape modern Hindi cinema's appetite for slick, global-style blockbusters.
-In recent years, he has stepped back from acting, focusing on writing and his passion for digital content and technology.
+Uday Chopra acted in his father Yash Chopra's 2000 romance 'Mohabbatein'.
+His most significant contribution came as a producer at Yash Raj Films.
+He greenlit and developed 'Dhoom' in 2004, a bike-racing heist film that spawned India's first major action franchise.
+His on-screen roles, often as the comic sidekick in the 'Dhoom' series, received mixed criticism.
+As a producer, he helped shape modern Hindi cinema's appetite for slick blockbusters.
+He has since stepped back from acting, focusing on writing and digital content.

 1965–1980